kdl-org/kdl/SPEC.md

 numbers.

 Implementations MUST support number values representable as IEEE754 floating point numbers.
-That is, all implementations must support at least the numbers between `-(2^53 - 1)` and `2^53 - 1`.
 Larger or smaller values MAY error, or be represented as `Infinity`, or `NaN`, or any other value of the implementation's choosing.
 If you want to reliably represent numbers outside of this range, use the `string` type to represent them.

 There are four syntaxes for Numbers: Decimal, Hexadecimal, Octal, and Binary.